The Importance and Pleasures of Slow Travel | Travel Slow Experience More

 8) Make Strong Connections

-You will have time to hang out with new people, get to know them.
-Who knows, you might even make some life-long friends or find your soulmate there.
-Building strong relations with the locals can advantage you to know about the places and people residing there.
+You’ll have time to meet new people and get to know them.
+Who knows—you might even make lifelong friends or meet your soulmate.
+Building strong relationships with the locals gives you valuable insights into the places you visit and the people who live there.

 9) One Can Revisit The Places